 When the slider is released, the contour part recalculates to reflect the ending location of the clip plane.
-You can also type precise locations into the X Value field if desired.
+You can also type precise locations into the X Value field (and press Enter) if desired.
 You can also click the slider arrow buttons, which stride by the increment value.